isomorphic-software/smartclient-docs/kb_topics/serverDataIntegration.md

 *   Use [server scripting](serverScript.md#kb-topic-server-scripting) to add small amounts of business logic right in your `.ds.xml` file (either [per operation](../classes/OperationBinding.md#attr-operationbindingscript), or as standard handling for [all operations](../classes/DataSource.md#attr-datasourcescript)).
 DMI scripts allow you to add business logic just like normal DMIs, but don't require the logic to be in a separate .java file.

-*   If you need to use a Front Controller servlet for some other reason than authentication - for example, you are using Spring some other similar system which requires that all requests go through some particular servlet - just call `RPCManager.processRequest()` within your Spring Controller or whatever the equivalent is in the framework in use.
+*   If you need to use a Front Controller servlet for some other reason than authentication - for example, you are using Spring, Struts, or some other similar system which requires that all requests go through some particular servlet - just call `RPCManager.processRequest()` within your Spring Controller, Struts Action, or whatever the equivalent is in the framework in use.

     However, note carefully that taking this approach is often a sign that the SmartClient architecture has not been correctly understood.
 SmartClient is architected for _client-server_ data communication, as opposed to early web MVC frameworks which do everything on the server.
-In particular, it is absolutely incorrect to represent every individual DataSource operation - or even every DataSource - as a separate Spring Controller because this implies different URLs for different operations.
+In particular, it is absolutely incorrect to represent every individual DataSource operation - or even every DataSource - as a separate Struts Action or Spring Controller, because this implies different URLs for different operations.
 All DataSource operations should go through a single URL in order to allow [transaction queuing](../classes/RPCManager.md#class-rpcmanager) - see these *Queuing examples*.

 For more information on the DMI subsystem, see the [DMI overview](dmiOverview.md#kb-topic-direct-method-invocation), [DMI class](../classes/DMI.md#class-dmi) and the *DMI example* in the Feature Explorer.